vitaly-t/prime-lib/README.md

     * [JavaScript](#javascript)
     * [TypeScript](#typescript)
     * [RXJS](#rxjs)

 ## About

 This [prime number] generator combines performance of [Sieve of Eratosthenes] algorithm with the maximum memory efficiency.
-It is RXJS-friendly, and well suited for web app-s.
+It was designed to be [RXJS]-friendly, and well suited for web app-s.

 * See [WiKi] to help decide which generator to use.
 * For tests and benchmarks, see [./test](./test) folder.